 ✔ Budget-friendly and high-protein – A filling meal that won’t break the bank.

-✔ Quick and easy to make – faster than takeout and way more satisfying.
+✔ Quick and easy to make – Faster than takeout and way more satisfying.

 Tips for the Best Glazed Tofu